 5. Chittagong (2012)

-Chittagong, directed by Bedabrata Pain, is based on British India's Chittagong uprising.
+Chittagong, directed by Bedabrata Pain, is based on British India’s Chittagong uprising.
 The film stars Manoj Bajpai in the lead role.
 It garnered positive reviews from critics and won the National Film Award for the Best Debut Film by a Director.
+This is one of the best movies that I have ever seen but this movie is an underrated Bollywood movie.

 6. Shahid (2013)